vin0x/ig-stories-telegram-db/README.md

 - Download Instagram stories from public profiles
 - View downloaded stories
 - Retrieve stories by Instagram user or Telegram user
-- Saved histories are in a SQLite
+- Saved stories are stored in a SQLite table
 - Export stories data to a CSV file

 ## Example